aragon/aragon-wiki/docs/dev/apps/voting.md

 A new vote is initialized with:

-- Execution script: [EVM call script](../AragonOS/#evm-call-script) to be executed on vote approval, contains a series of addresses and calldata payloads that will be executed.
+- Execution script: [EVM call script](../../documentation/aragonOS/#evm-call-script) to be executed on vote approval, contains a series of addresses and calldata payloads that will be executed.
 - Metadata: An arbitrary string that can be used to describe the voting.

-The voting app conforms to the [AragonOS Forwarder interface](../AragonOS/#forwarders).
+The voting app conforms to the [aragonOS Forwarder interface](../../documentation/aragonOS/#forwarders).
 A generic forward action will create a vote with the provided execution script and empty metadata.

 When a vote is created a reference to the previous block number is saved as the snapshot block for the vote.
 The reason the previous block number is used is to avoid double voting in the same block the vote is created.
 Whenever a vote is casted, the MiniMeToken associated with the app is checked for the token balance of the voter at the snapshot block.